A different way to trade forex

 You can use a number of different forex trading strategies.
 You might short-sell the EUR/USD forex pair in the spot forex market.
 You could also trade futures contracts on the euro.

-Recently, many traders are choosing a new way to trade forex: binary options and call spreads on Nadex, a CFTC-regulated exchange based in the US.
+Recently, many traders are choosing a new way to trade forex: binary option, call spread, and Touch BracketTM contracts on Nadex, a CFTC-regulated exchange based in the US.
 They are flexible and powerful enough to use in almost any forex trading strategy.

 What is currency trading?